lorensen/VTKExamples/src/Cxx.md

 [IsosurfaceSampling](/Cxx/Visualization/IsosurfaceSampling) | vtkProbeFilter|Demonstrates how to create point data on an isosurface.
 [Kitchen](/Cxx/Visualization/Kitchen) | vtkStreamTracer vtkStructuredGrid| Demonstrates stream tracing in a kitchen.
 [LODProp3D](/Cxx/Visualization/LODProp3D) | vtkLODProp3D | Level of detail rendering.
+[LOx](/Cxx/VisualizationAlgorithms/LOx) | vtkStreamTracer vtkTubeFilter | Streamtubes created by using the computational grid just in front of the post as a source for seeds.
+[LOxGrid](/Cxx/VisualizationAlgorithms/LOxGrid) | vtkStreamTracer vtkTubeFilter | Portion of computational grid for the LOx post.
+[LOxSeeds](/Cxx/VisualizationAlgorithms/LOxSeeds) | vtkStreamTracer vtkTubeFilter |  Streamlines seeded with spherical cloud of points.
+Four separate cloud positions are shown.
 [LabelContours](/Cxx/Visualization/LabelContours)| vtkLabeledDataMapper |Label Contours.
 [LabelPlacementMapper](/Cxx/Visualization/LabelPlacementMapper)| vtkPointSetToLabelHierarchy vtkLabelPlacementMapper | Display a non-overlapping text label at each point.
 [LabeledDataMapper](/Cxx/Visualization/LabeledDataMapper)| vtkLabeledDataMapper |Display the point ID at each point.